JBRKR000/ortezy-react-v1/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Bootstrap**: A CSS framework for creating responsive and mobile-first websites.

+## License
+All Rights Reserved

+This project and its contents are the sole property of the project owner.
+Unauthorized copying, distribution, modification, or any other use of the project and its components without explicit written permission from the owner is strictly prohibited.